Baccara: Baccara (1977–1981)

 Further recognition came in 1978 when Baccara was granted Germany's most prestigious media award, Burda Publishing Group's Bambi prize.
-This is offered annually to "celebrities whose abilities have impressed, moved and enthused the people in Germany".
 The duo made regular television appearances, becoming weekly guests on Sacha Distel's show in the UK, and on Musikladen in Germany.
 1978 was the high point of Baccara's artistic and commercial success.
-Late that year the duo released the single "The Devil Sent You to Laredo" with "Somewhere in Paradise" as its B side.
+Late that year the duo released the single "The Devil Sent You to Lorado" with "Somewhere in Paradise" as its B side.
 Both of these Baccara recordings have become iconic.
 "Somewhere in Paradise" (with its allusions to life after death) is regularly played by Christian radio stations while "The Devil…" (with its background pistol shots) is sometimes identified with the gay community.
-A Spanish-language version of "The Devil…" ("El diablo te mandó a Laredo") was released at the same time as the English one, and both the original English version and "Somewhere in Paradise" subsequently featured on the duo's first greatest hits compilation, The Hits of Baccara, released under the name Los Éxitos de Baccara in Spain and South America.
+A Spanish-language version of "The Devil…" ("El diablo te mandó a Lorado") was released at the same time as the English one, and both the original English version and "Somewhere in Paradise" subsequently featured on the duo's first greatest hits compilation, The Hits of Baccara, released under the name Los Éxitos de Baccara in Spain and South America.

 In 1979, the album Colours and the separately-recorded single "Eins plus eins ist eins", released to mark the United Nations' International Year of the Child and celebrate the 20th anniversary of the UN adoption of the Declaration of the Rights of the Child.
 Although still successful, sales of these and other releases in 1979 were disappointing.

 Baccara's fourth and final album in the band's original incarnation was Bad Boys, released in 1981.
 By this time, the disco sound had been overshadowed by newer music movements such as punk, new wave and synthpop in much of Europe and interest was largely confined to those countries where the duo had an established fan base, notably Germany.
 The album was not released in the UK or US; they never achieved any recognition in the US despite some of their songs being given significant airplay.
 One music critic suggested that the Baccara formula lacked artistic depth but had been "mined for all it was worth" over two years until public interest moved on to other things.
 The same critic also drew attention to an element of "anti-feminist subservience" in the lyrics of some Baccara songs.

 The New Musical Express commented in May 2002 (page 6): "Think what you like about Baccara, seen today their 1978 Eurovision performance has a certain style while their competition from that event looks dated and amateurish".